dvdsmpsn/record-player-rpi/README.md

 ### On the Raspberry Pi:

-- Set Chromim to allow spotify to play music:
+- Set Chromium to allow spotify to play music:

     - Settings > Advanced > Content Settings > Flash
         - Allow: